Federal district: India

-In India, the term Union Territory is used for the eight territories governed directly by the central government with its own Chief minister and Lieutenant Governor: Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli and Daman and Diu, Delhi, Jammu and Kashmir, Ladakh, Lakshadweep and Puducherry.
-Of these, Delhi and Puducherry possess partial statehood with their own elected chief ministers.
+In India, the term "Union Territory" is used for the eight territories governed directly by the Union government (also called central government), administered by a Lieutenant Governor or an Administrator: Andaman and Nicobar Islands, Chandigarh, Dadra and Nagar Haveli and Daman and Diu, Delhi, Jammu and Kashmir, Ladakh, Lakshadweep and Puducherry.
+Of these, Delhi, Jammu and Kashmir, and Puducherry possess self-government with their own elected legislatures and Chief Ministers.

 Malaysia

 In Malaysia, the term Federal Territory (Wilayah Persekutuan) is used for the three territories governed directly by the federal government: Kuala Lumpur (national capital), Putrajaya (federal government administrative centre) and Labuan (international offshore financial centre).

 Nigeria

 The Federal Capital Territory is a federal territory in central Nigeria.
 Abuja, the capital city of Nigeria, is located in this territory.
 The Federal Capital Territory was formed in 1976 from parts of the states of Nasarawa, Niger and Kogi.
-It is within in the Middle Belt region of the country.
+It is within the Middle Belt region of the country.
 It is administered by the Federal Capital Territory Administration, headed by a minister appointed by the President.